Exam and assessment periods can often be a hectic period for many students with examinations and assessment deadlines a recipe for potential overload.

 Telephone: 01970 622378

-Don’t forget there are also a range of roles across campus that can offer a useful word of advice or support you during exam and assessment periods including student mentors, personal tutors and staff in your department.
+Don’t forget there a range of roles across campus that can offer advice and support should you need it including student mentors, personal tutors and staff in your department.

 Exam and Revision Tips